talifis/Data-Science-/README.md

-This is my first README--
+This is my first README in the course